oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/use_library/README.md

 In previous section, we have performed the basic function of byteswaping in RTL module.
 With RTL module, we are able to customize DSP block behaviour in SYCL application and observe the impact on area utilization and performance.
+In `use_rtl_dsp` design, we perform 27x27 multiplier with a native math implemation and a RTL-libary customised DSP version.

 To switch this sample to build with customised DSP RTL, you may change the SOURCE_FILES and LIB_FILENAME in the CMakeList.txt.
    ```